thebader9/RMLGROUP2/README.md

-* **Address other alternative models considered:** EBM,XGB2 and ReLU-dnn models were compared.As seen from the table below EBM performed better overall for ACC,AUC and F1 metrics test scores than other models.
+* **Address other alternative models considered:** EBM,XGB2 and ReLU-DNN models were compared.As seen from the table below EBM performed better overall for ACC,AUC and F1 metrics test scores than other models.

 <div align="center">